-A person with heart failure has to take multiple medications that are proven to improve the quality of life and/or outcomes.
+A person with heart failure has to take different kinds of medications that are proven to improve the quality of life and/or outcomes.

-The pharmacist will educate you on your medications.
-It is important to know the name of your medications, what they are used for and how often and at what time of the day you should take them.
+Your pharmacist will educate you on your medications.
+It is important to know the name of your medications, what they are used for, how often they should be taken and at what time of the day should you take them.

-The pharmacist will counsel you on the side effects of the medications so that you will be able to know what to expect and what to look out for if you are not tolerating the medications well.
+Your pharmacist will counsel you on the side effects of the medications so that you will be able to know what to expect and look out for if you are not tolerating the medications well.

-The table on the next page provides a list of medications used in heart failure.
+The table on the next page provides a list of commonly used medications to treat heart failure.

-These medications are very important in relieving and preventing the symptoms of heart failure, and improving its outcomes.
+These medications are very important in relieving and preventing the symptoms of heart failure and improving its outcomes.

 Take your medications as prescribed.
-Even if you have no symptoms, your medications will decrease the load to your heart so that it can pump more effectively.
+Even if you have no symptoms, your medications will decrease the load on your heart so that it can pump more effectively.